A Boy Called Christmas: Production

 A deal was completed in May 2016 for the book to be adapted into film by Blueprint Pictures and StudioCanal.
 Ol Parker was set to write the screenplay.

 In April 2019, Gil Kenan was revealed to be directing the film, with Jim Broadbent, Sally Hawkins, Maggie Smith and Kristen Wiig amongst the cast.
 Filming began that same month, with production occurring in Lapland, Finland, Czech Republic, Slovakia and London.

+Stage adaptation

+A stage adaptation of A Boy Called Christmas was performed by Chichester Festival Youth Theatre at Chichester Festival Theatre between from 15th-31st December 2025.

 Release

 The film was released on 26 November 2021 in the UK, Australia, New Zealand, France, Germany and China, by StudioCanal.
 Netflix released the film internationally on 24 November 2021.

 Reception

 On Rotten Tomatoes, the film has an approval rating of 83% based on 30 reviews, with an average rating of 6.70/10.
 The site's critical consensus reads, "A Boy Called Christmas offers few surprises, but makes up for its lack of originality with a heaping helping of winsome holiday spirit."
 On Metacritic, the film has a weighted average score of 66 out of 100 based on 5 critics, indicating "generally favorable reviews".